menacit/virt_base_course/10-hw_virt_options.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Martin Fisch (CC BY 2.0)" -->
-## VMware
+## VMware ESXi
-- ESXI is directly installed on HW
+- Directly installed on HW
+- Primarily used for hosting virtual servers
-- Great functionality for clustering
+- Great functionality for clustering through "vCenter"
-- Expensive and proprietary, but batteries are safely included
+- Expensive and proprietary, but batteries are included

 ![bg right:30%](images/10-bees.jpg)